Backend Topic

 How this breaks systems in the real world:

 An API returned 429 without headers or error details.
 Clients didn't know their limit, how many requests remained, or when to retry.
 Clients retried immediately (wasting requests) or gave up (poor UX).
 The fix?
-Return rate limit headers and detailed error messages.
-Clients can now check limits before requests, throttle themselves, or retry at the right time.
+Return rate limit headers, Retry-After, and clear error bodies.
+Clients can now back off instead of hammering the API.
 But the real lesson is: rate limiting is user-facing.
 Help clients handle limits gracefully with headers and clear error messages.

 What interviewers are really listening for:

 They want to hear you talk about rate limit headers, error messages, and client communication.
 Junior engineers say "just return 429."
-Senior engineers say "return rate limit headers (Limit, Remaining, Reset) and detailed error messages so clients can handle limits gracefully—check limits before requests, throttle themselves, or retry at the right time."
+Senior engineers say "return rate limit headers (Limit, Remaining, Reset) or Retry-After so clients can throttle themselves or retry at the right time."
 They're testing whether you understand that rate limiting is about communication, not just blocking.

 Per-User vs Per-IP Rate Limiting